raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 ------------------------------
 <a href="#top" class="top" id="level0">Top</a>
-## Level 0: Environment Setup
+# Level 0: Environment Setup
 Before we get started, set up your environment using [this guide](http://learn.adicu.com/setup/).
+For the rest of the tutorial, we'll assume that you're inside of your Vagrant box and editing your code with Sublime Text.

 <a href="#top" class="top" id="level1">Top</a>
-## Level 1: Making Web Pages: Flask and HTML
+# Level 1: Making Web Pages: Flask and HTML

-Let's begin by creating the web page for our reading list app.
+Let's begin by creating the landing page for our reading list app.
+This will simply be the introductory screen for our app that will brief our users about what the app is for.
 Before we do so, we need to learn about Flask.

 <a href="#top" class="top" id="what-is-flask">Top</a>
 ## 1.1 What is Flask
 [Flask][flask] is a Python microframework.
-Microframeworks are bare-bones, customizable tools that make it easy to build web apps, and Flask lets us do this in Python.
-It is very easy to setup and has excellent documentation on its [website][flask].
+Microframeworks are bare-bones, customizable tools that make it easy to build web apps.
+Flask lets us do this in Python.
+It is very easy to setup and has excellent documentation on its [website][flask]; feel free to dig around!
+There's lots of awesome stuff to read about on their site.

 <a id="how-a-flask-app-works"></a>
 ### 1.1.1 How a Flask App Works
 Flask works with a [client-server model][client-server].
-The server, written in Python, has functions that take requests from clients (i.e. your web browser) and return web content to be displayed by the client.
+The server, written in Python, has functions that take requests from clients (i.e. web browsers) and return web content to be displayed by the client.

 Think about it like a restaurant:  The patron (the client, or web browser) gets their meal (the web page) by telling it to the waiter (the Flask server).
 Then, depending on the order (the request), the waiter gives it to the cook (back-end functions, optional) and then the server returns the cooked meal to the patron.

 In addition to serving static pages (meals off the menu), Flask servers have the ability of serving [dynamic web pages][dynamic-content], or pages that are generated every time you load the page (made to order).
 For example, dynamic content could be of such pages include information stored in a database or a user account.

 <a id="the-anatomy-of-a-flask-app"></a>
 ### 1.1.2 The Anatomy of a Flask App
 This is a very basic directory structure for a Flask webapp.

 	ProjectDirectory/